reflectoring/reflectoring.github.io/_posts/2021-04-29-spring-webclient.md

     .block();
 ```

-As you can see here, WebClient allows you to configure headers by either using dedicated methods for common cases (`.contentType(type)`) or custom keys and values (`.header(key, value)`).
+As we can see here, `WebClient` allows us to configure headers by either using dedicated methods for common cases (`.contentType(type)`) or generic keys and values (`.header(key, value)`).

-In general, using dedicated methods is preferable, as their stricter typings will help you provide the right values, and they include runtime validation to catch various invalid configurations too.
+In general, using dedicated methods is preferable, as their stricter typings will help us provide the right values, and they include runtime validation to catch various invalid configurations too.

 This example also shows how to add a body.
 There are a few options here:

-* You can call `.body()` with a BodyInserter, which will build body content for you from form values, multipart values, data buffers, or other encodeable types.
+* We can call `.body()` with a `BodyInserter`, which will build body content for us from form values, multipart values, data buffers, or other encodeable types.
-* You can call `.body()` with a Flux (including a Mono), which can stream content asynchronously to build the request body.
+* We can call `.body()` with a `Flux` (including a `Mono`), which can stream content asynchronously to build the request body.
-* You can call `.bodyValue(value)` to provide a string or other encodeable value directly.
+* We can call `.bodyValue(value)` to provide a string or other encodeable value directly.

 Each of these has different use cases.
-Most developers who aren't familiar with reactive streams will find the Flux API the least useful initially, but as you invest more in the reactive ecosystem, asynchronous chains of streamed data like this will begin to feel more natural.
+Most developers who aren't familiar with reactive streams will find the Flux API unhelpful initially, but as you invest more in the reactive ecosystem, asynchronous chains of streamed data like this will begin to feel more natural.

-## How to take Spring WebClient into Production
+## How to Take Spring `WebClient` into Production

-The above should be enough to get you making and reading basic requests, but there are a few more topics we need to cover if you want to build substantial applications on top of this.
+The above should be enough to get you making and basic requests and reading responses, but there are a few more topics we need to cover if you want to build substantial applications on top of this.

-### Reading response headers
+### Reading Response Headers

 Until now, we've focused on reading the response body, and ignored the headers.
-A lot of the time that's fine, and the important headers will be handled for you, but you will find that many APIs include valuable metadata in their response headers, not just the body.
+A lot of the time that's fine, and the important headers will be handled for us, but you will find that many APIs include valuable metadata in their response headers, not just the body.

-This data is easily available within the WebClient API too, using the `.toEntity` API, which gives you a [ResponseEntity](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/http/ResponseEntity.html), wrapped in a Mono.
+This data is easily available within the `WebClient` API too, using the `.toEntity()` API, which gives us a [ResponseEntity](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/http/ResponseEntity.html), wrapped in a `Mono`.

-This allows you to examine response headers:
+This allows us to examine response headers:

 ```java
 ResponseEntity<String> response = client.get()